 - 470 × 470 mm (image); 707 × 511 mm (sheet)

 - U.L.A.E.
-Collection acquired through a challenge grant of Mr. and Mrs. Thomas Dittmer; restricted gift of supporters of the Department of Prints and Drawings; Centennial Endowment; Margaret Fisher Endowment Fund
+Collection acquired through a challenge grant of Mr. and Mrs. Thomas Dittmer; purchased with funds provided by of supporters of the Department of Prints and Drawings; Centennial Endowment; Margaret Fisher Endowment Fund

 - © Robert Rauschenberg Foundation.